dumdenis/dumdenis.github.io/_pages/about.md

 Hello !

-I'm a PhD Student @ InFluX lab (UMONS-BELGIUM) and I'm currently working on the physics of granular flow.
+I'm a PhD Student @ InFluX lab (UMONS-BELGIUM) and I'm currently working on the physics of granular flows.

 ![S-Shape flow](/images/SShape.gif)